oceanprotocol/market/README.md

 - [🏗 Ocean Protocol Infrastructure](#-ocean-protocol-infrastructure)
 - [🏛 License](#-license)

-## 🤓 Resources

 ## 🏄 Get Started

-The app is a React app built with [Gatsby.js](https://www.gatsbyjs.org) + TypeScript + CSS modules and will connect to Ocean components in Pacific by default.
+The app is a React app built with [Gatsby.js](https://www.gatsbyjs.org) + TypeScript + CSS modules and will connect to Ocean components in Rinkeby by default.

 To start local development: